TrullyAI/WebSDKJavascriptDemo/README.md

-# Web SDK Typescript Demo
+# Web SDK Javascript Demo

 This demo was created following the steps detailed in the [Docs](https://www.npmjs.com/package/@trully/trully-sdk-react)